tableau/tableau-postman/README.md

   <img src="assets/images/auto_auth.png">

-  > Note that setting `auto-auth` will try any credentials that are configured in sequence.
-This can cause unexpected errors.
-For instance, if you have both PAT and username credentials configured in your environment variables, `auto-auth` will use the username when the PAT expires.
+  > Note that if authentication fails with one auth type, `auto-auth` will try the next auth type.
+This can cause unexpected circumstances or errors, for instance, if you have both PAT and username credentials configured in your environment variables, `auto-auth` will use the username when the PAT expires.
+Or a method may work with PAT credentials but fail if `auto-auth` falls through to JWT credentials that are not scoped for that method.

 -----------
 #### - **Auto Fill environment variables from response values**